mdodell/mdodell/README.md

 ## 🧑🏻‍💻 About Me
 I'm Mitchell, a Senior at Brandeis University studying Computer Science 💻 and Business 👔.
-I am currently interning at [Homeward](https://www.homeward.com/) as a Software Engineer Intern, and will be starting as a Software Engineer at [Hubspot](https://www.hubspot.com/) in July 2021.
+I am currently working at [Homeward](https://www.homeward.com/) as an Associate Software Engineer, and will be starting as a Software Engineer at [Hubspot](https://www.hubspot.com/) in July 2021.

 When I'm not at my computer coding, you can find me:
 * 🪁 Flying my drone